 A non-profit foundation based in Amsterdam, Workplace Pride’s Members include the LGBT employee networks of both corporations and governmental organizations and, more recently, individual entrepreneurs and students.
 Funding for the Workplace Pride comes primarily from yearly fees paid by Members, while in-kind contributions in the form of venues, certain promotional material etc. come from Members as well.
 We also receive funding from some governmental agencies which is targeted to specific projects/activities.

-Workplace Pride’s Foundation Board, Management Team and Task Forces members are all volunteers, while the Foundation Staff includes one Executive Director, an accountant and adhoc project managers.
-‘Workplace Members’ have voting rights in the General Assembly while only the Foundation Board is financially and legally responsible for the Foundation.
+Workplace Pride’s Advisory Council, Foundation Board, Program Managers and those giving assistance for various projects are all volunteers, while the Foundation Staff includes one Executive Director, an accountant and ad hoc project managers.
+‘Workplace Members’ have consultation rights in the General Assembly while only the Foundation Board is financially and legally responsible for the Foundation.